LogoLogo

 Specialized blocks for LEGO NXT are divided into several categories:

-1. Action — blocks that perform some action on the robot: turn on motors, play sound, etc.
+1. — blocks that perform some action on the robot: turn on motors, play sound, etc.

-2. Waiting — units waiting for some event to occur: certain sensor readings, button presses, etc.
+2. — units waiting for some event to occur: certain sensor readings, button presses, etc.

-3. Drawings on the display — blocks used to display graphics and text on the screen
+3. — blocks used to display graphics and text on the screen

 For the blocks available for all platforms, see the article